-Two Georges Waterfront Restaurant11am-11pm watching boats glide by is a prime draw at this mellow marina eatery.
+- Two Georges Waterfront Restaurant 11am-11pm watching boats glide by is a prime draw at this mellow marina eatery.
 Ask about feeding the catfish.
 Get a colorful T-shirt.
+No reservations.

-Dune Deck 8am M-F, 7am Sa-Su; close 4:30pm Treat yourselves to breakfast or lunch on the beach.
-Huge portions, homemade everything, even the greek yogurt.
+- Dune Deck 8am M-F, 7am Sa-Su; close 4:30pm Treat yourselves to breakfast or lunch on the beach.
+Huge portions, homemade everything, even the Greek yogurt.
 Municipal parking for a fee.
 The restaurant is cash only.
+No reservations.

-Hurricane Alley11am-10pm Local favorite downtown spot with sidewalk seating, casual atmosphere, affordable prices, and the best fish dip anywhere.
+- Hurricane Alley 11am-10pm Local favorite downtown spot with sidewalk seating, casual atmosphere, affordable prices, and the best fish dip anywhere.
+No reservations.

-Bennys on the Beach.
+- Bennys on the Beach.
 7am-9pm; close 10pm Fro-Sat.
 On the beach, wind blowing in your hair dock seating, in Lake Worth.
 Good: takes online reservations for dinner.
 Bad: limited municipal parking, go early (happy hour).
 Online reservations available for dinner.

 - John G’s 8am-3pm Breakfast and lunch in Manalapan Beach.
 Cash only.
 Delicious.
-YMMV
+YMMV.
+No reservations.

-Casa Linda11am-9pm Mexican food served by a wonderful family, not a lot of atmosphere, but delicious food.
+- Casa Linda 11am-9pm Mexican food served by a wonderful family, not a lot of atmosphere, but delicious food.
+No reservations.

-Bone Fish Grill 11am-9pm Delicious seafood at this chain restaurant in nearby Renaissance Commons.
+- Bone Fish Grill 11am-9pm Delicious seafood at this chain restaurant in nearby Renaissance Commons.
 Online reservations, but be sure to check wait time.

 - Roadhouse Grill Lively chain steakhouse serving American fare with a Southwestern spin amid Texas-themed decor.
+No reservations.

-Rice Thai & Asian 11:30am-8:30pm Devoted followers for a reason at this hidden gem of Boynton Beach.
+- Rice Thai & Asian 11:30am-8:30pm Devoted followers for a reason at this hidden gem of Boynton Beach.
+Always a seat here.